 Community IPM: We foster the adoption of IPM in structures and surrounding landscapes including housing, schools, food service facilities, and commercial and public properties.
-A nationwide program led by the Center is "Promoting IPM in Affordable Housing," which teaches managers, maintenance staff, and residents how to use IPM.
-Efforts are centered on eliminating obstacles to using IPM in affordable housing and refining an implementation process for housing providers.

-IPM and Organic Systems: IPM and organic systems share many of the same goals and challenges, and we support collaboration between these two communities to build a more sustainable agricultural system.
+IPM and Organic Systems: IPM and organic systems share many of the same goals and challenges, and we support collaboration between these two communities to build a more robust agricultural system.

-Climate Change and Pests: Climate change (CC) is resulting in increased extreme weather events and a gradual rise in average annual temperatures.
-While research is giving us a picture of what CC will mean for the distribution and occurrences of pests, the research and development of IPM tools and practices tailored to address emerging needs must be supported.
-We provide funding for advancing knowledge and IPM solutions specific to the challenges of CC.
+Resilient Pest Management Systems: Not only do pest distributions and occurrences vary with increases in extreme weather events and gradual rises in average annual temperatures, but also ag technologies and markets can rapidly alter production systems.
+Therefore, responsive research and development of IPM tools and practices tailored to address emerging needs must be supported.
+We provide funding for advancing knowledge and IPM solutions specific to these challenges.

 Pollinators: Decline of wild and managed pollinators is one of the most critical issues facing our food systems.
-Habitat destruction, CC, and pesticide use are some of the contributing factors.
+Habitat destruction, increasing extreme weather events, gradually rising average annual temperatures, and pesticide use are some of the contributing factors.
 We will continue to give this issue priority and encourage efforts to develop IPM practices protective of and with lower risk to wild and managed pollinators.

 Next Generation Education: It is critical to maintaining the IPM knowledge base that there are scientists, educators, and practitioners who understand IPM basics.
-Our Center can advise students on internship projects that provide real-world experience and allow for partnerships to be built with growers, educators, researchers, and industries who will want to work with these interns and possibly employ them post-graduation.
-We recognize students in IPM in our annual Outstanding Achievements in IPM award, as well as practitioners and academics.
-We will continue to support young people striving to be successful in the field of IPM, both as practitioners and in academia.
+Our Center facilitates projects that provide real-world experience in early career IPM personnel and allows for partnerships to be built with growers, educators, researchers, and industries.

+We recognize early career IPM personnel in IPM in our annual Outstanding Achievements in IPM award.
+Our Center also archives important pest management resources that help early career IPM personnel be more effective in their careers.
+We will continue to support early career people striving to be successful in the field of IPM, both as practitioners and in academia.